Tuall/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. TRUEKNOWLEDGE
 9.  script that prints the result of POWER divided by DIVIDE
 10. script that displays the result of BREATH to the power LOVE
+11. script that converts a number from base 2 to base 10.